kongmunist/mywebsite/pages/blog/allmydata.md

 tags: [quantifiedself, personalinformatics, data, lifelogging]
 snippet: "Many cool self-insights and the data logging methods used"

+{{ tableofcontents("allmydata.md") }}

-If you've ever wondered if you sleep worse after drinking coffee in the morning, or how listening to music affects your focus, or if you get weaker after eating a lot, this post is for you.
-I used to frequently have these musings, and now I just have the data to check for myself.
+If you've ever wondered if you sleep worse after drinking coffee in the morning or how listening to music affects your focus, this post is for you.
+I used to have these musings, and now I just have the data to check for myself.

-In this post I'm going to show a few self-insights I've derived from logging a lot of my personal data.
+In this post I'm going to show y'all few self-insights I've derived from logging a lot of my personal data.
 I'll also list all the types of data and how they're collected.

-# Why research
+# Why I collect data

 I think it's important to specify "why research" as well as "how research", and this "why" can become insincere when scientists court the big grant-writers in industry and government instead of saying what they really mean.
 I currently work for myself and will try to be a bit more honest — I like learning how my body and mind interact with my environment to create my lived experience.
 I also just like to know stuff.

 {{ add_pic("allmydata/0.png", "") }}

-# What I have found
+# Cool self-insights I've found

 - My Ritalin blood concentration correlates with better Tetris performance